 A combination is best

-You saw this coming.
-All things considered, building exercise habits that incorporate both cardio and weight sessions is best for overall health and longevity.
+All things considered, building exercise habits that incorporate both cardio and weight sessions — along with mobility work — is best for overall health and longevity.
 For some, this may help introduce variety and achieve adherence, for others this may seem overwhelming and all together unappealing.
 It’s most important to perform at least 150 minutes of moderate to vigorous activity per week – no matter the type.
 The more physically active you are, the better your chance is to maintain or lose weight.
-However, if your diet is composed of excessive amounts highly processed/nutrient-depleted food, then losing weight through exercise alone will be futile and frustrating.
+However, if your diet is composed of excessive amounts highly processed/nutrient-poor food, then losing weight through exercise alone will be futile and frustrating.

 Putting it all together

-Let’s emphasize one more time, the best workout is the one you actually complete.
-A combination of diet, cardio, and weight training is best to achieve optimal health and weight loss.
-Any movement will boost your mood, introduce intentional micro-stressors, and better prepare your body for whatever life throws your way.
+Let us emphasize: the best workout is the one you actually complete.
+A combination of diet, cardio, weight training, and mobility work is best to achieve optimal health and weight loss, at any stage of life.
+And all movement will help to boost your mood, introduce intentional micro-stressors, and better prepare your body for whatever life throws your way.